Giuseppe Albano

 Tell us about your experiences since leaving the University

-Following my degree at Edinburgh I took a masters at York followed by a PhD at Cambridge.
-Years later I was fortunate enough to go back to Edinburgh as a postdoctoral research fellow at the Institute for Advanced Studies in the Humanities, where I also taught some of the modules I had once taken myself.
+Following my degree at Edinburgh I completed a masters at York followed by a PhD at Cambridge University, after which I returned to Edinburgh as a postdoctoral research fellow at the Institute for Advanced Studies in the Humanities where I also taught some of the modules I had once taken myself.
 I was happy to see that the feisty intellectual spirit of Edinburgh still lived on, and I believe still does.

 Alumni wisdom